uutzinger/airquality/Readme.md

 - MLX90614 Melex temp contactless
 - MAX30105 Maxim pulseox (in progress)

 The system **displays** the measured values on an LCD and also connects to an **MQTT server** and publish results.
-When connection is lost, it scans for available networks and reasblishes the connection,
+When connection is lost, it scans for available networks and reestablishes the connection,

 The software currenlty supports **3 separate i2c buses**.
 Some breakout boards affect the proper operation of others boards.
 For example LCD display corrupts within 12-24hrs time frame when it shares bus with many sensors.
 SPS30 does not properly reset after program upload when LCD driver is on the same bus.
-MLX sensor sometimes reports excessive or negative temperature when combined with other senors.
+MLX sensor sometimes reports excessive or negative temperature when combined with other sensors.

-The software scans all availabel pins for i2c devices and records the pin configuration for the supported sensors.
+The software **scans** all availabel pins for i2c devices and **records the pin configuration** for the supported sensors.

 Most **settings** are stored in EEPROM and can be changed at runtime:
 ```